 - A garage should be coloured to blend with existing dwellings and in keeping with the area's character.

 - Should be setback 8m from a road boundary or no closer than the associated dwelling.

 Garages may be considered to be sited on a property boundary, subject to conditions.

-A shed or garage requires development approval when it has:
+A shed or garage requires development approval when:

-- a floor area greater than 15 square metres;
+- it has a floor area greater than 15 square metres;

-- a roof span greater than 3 metres;
+- it has a roof span greater than 3 metres;

-- a height greater than 2.5 metres above the natural surface of the ground;
+- it's height (at the apex) is greater than 2.5 metres above the natural surface of the ground;

-- or when it is located closer to the street boundary than the existing dwelling on the property.
+- it is located closer to the street boundary than the existing dwelling on the property.